rillonline/writing/kearsarge/kearsarge.md

 "Near the Coalition border on the Southern Frontier."

 "Ah yes, Fair Haven."
 Captain Kidd spoke in a drawl.
-I had no idea where he hailed from originally though I knew he operated out of the Pharaoh Star System for many years until he became afraid to go into space.
+I had no idea where he hailed from originally though I knew he had operated out of the Pharaoh Star System for many years until he became afraid to go into space.
 I had never learned what caused his fear.
 It was likely to be some near death experience-- a fire, lack of food, drifting in space for a long